-As theorists Walter Benjamin and Maurice Blanchot have explored, the fragment carries a paradoxical quality: it speaks to incompleteness yet gestures towards an imagined totality.
-It is in this liminal tension that these artists operate, allowing it to unfold as a site of multiplicity, resistance, and potential.
-A fragment is not merely an isolated part-it is a portal to the whole, to the unconscious, to memory, to history, to the body as a site of creation.
+The fragment, as theorists such as Walter Benjamin and Maurice Blanchot have explored, holds a paradoxical quality: it speaks to incompleteness yet gestures towards an imagined totality.
+It emerges as an oneiric construction-fleeting yet resonant-like the glimpse of an idea just before it is fully grasped.
+In this sense, the artists of Fragmented Wholeness-Iris Garagnoux, Rita Fernández, and Alessandra Risi- offer windows into their personal and intimate landscapes.
+A fragment is never merely an isolated part-it is a portal to the whole, to the unconscious, to memory, to history, and to the body as a site of creation.